xiaomiyao/TCPChatApp/README.md

 1. **User Input (Client)** ⌨️

    - Type your message, registration details, or login credentials and click send.
+   - For private messages, right-click an online user to open the private messaging window, type your message, then click **Send**.

 2. **Processing** ⚙️